Last Updated on 1 month ago by Admin

 2. Protect all of your online accounts with strong passwords.

-Protecting your online accounts with strong passwords is one of the most important steps to prevent doxxing.
-Be sure to choose passwords that are at least 12 characters long, and include a mix of upper- and lowercase letters, numbers, and special characters.
+Using strong passwords is one of the best ways to protect your online accounts from doxxing.
+Choose passwords that are at least 12 characters long and use a mix of uppercase and lowercase letters, numbers, and special symbols.

-Also, make sure your passwords aren’t easily guessed or related to personal information such as birthdays or family names.
+Also, avoid passwords that are easy to guess or related to personal details like birthdays or family names.

 Change your passwords regularly and never reuse the same password on multiple sites.